kahypar/mt-kahypar/README.md

 As a user of Mt-KaHyPar, the `default` cmake preset is appropriate (or `python` for installing the Python interface).
 If you work on Mt-KaHyPar or want to run benchmarks, use the `dev` preset.

+Please note that Mt-KaHyPar was primarily tested and evaluated on Linux machines.
+While a Windows build has been provided and tested on `MSYS2` using `pacman` to install the required dependencies, we cannot provide any performance guarantees or ensure that the Windows version is free of bugs.
+We are happy to accept contributions to improve Windows support.

 Running Mt-KaHyPar
 -----------